woonsimtan/siu-mai/README.md

 - `poetry run metrics -n <number-of-games> -save <y/n>`

+### Testing a single game

+- Update the list of agent types in base_game.py
+- `poetry run review`

 ### Testing during development

 - `poetry run coverage run -m pytest; poetry run coverage report -m`

+## Notes

+**BUG:** MCTS agent mostly discarding the tile it just picked up.
+Perhaps should do tree search built on semi random agent?

+**BUG:** MCTS fails sometimes - search hits a point where not terminal node but has no children

+### Runtimes

+4 MCTS Agents in a single game

+- 10 simulations -> 39s
+- 100 simulations -> 6 mins
+- 1000 simulations -> 1h
+- 10k simulations -> ~10h

+Requires 25mins to run all combinations of agents, with some games failing and 10 simulations.